-Practical International Social Protocol – Networking, Cocktail and Dining Etiquette: a workshop in social graces for students, graduates, individuals and families, from all-walks-of-life, who would like to reinforce/enhance their social skills.
+The Practical Certificate in International Social Protocol – Networking, Cocktail and Dining Etiquette: a professional workshop in social graces for students, graduates, individuals and families, from all-walks-of-life, who would like to reinforce/enhance their social skills.

 Learning objectives in this course include:

 - appropriate ways to present oneself and others